gemrb/gemrb.github.io/Manpage.md

     Type of the game.
 The value is a name of subdirectory in override/ and GUIScripts/ directories with game type-specific files and scripts.
 It is at present also used for various tweaks hardcoded in the GemRB engine.
-To autodetect the game type, use "auto".
+To autodetect the game type, use the default "auto".

 <!-- end list -->